Regentessebrug

 One of the lanterns adorning the Regentessebrug

-In 1973, the Regentessebrug was declared a National Monument, and it continues to be a beautiful reminder of Rotterdam’s history.
+In 1973, it was declared a National Monument, and today, it stands as a valuable symbol of Rotterdam’s history and resilience.

 Discover other bridges in Rotterdam